Cancun

 Every spring equinox (20 March) a sinuous snake-like shadow descends the serpent-headed staircases on Chichen Itza’s main pyramid – an event deliberately planned by the temple’s Maya builders.
 The shadow is said to signify the descent of the god of trance, Kukulcan.
 Around 70,000 people gather annually to witness the event and enjoy the pre-Columbian dance and music.

 Allow some time to drive on to Merida, the ‘White City’, an old and very Mexican city with beautiful churches, great markets and far better shopping than the Mayan Riviera.
-Also stop by Cenote Ik-Kil for a swim with a difference.
+If you are driving from the Riviera Maya, there are cenotes en route for a swim on the way back.
+Ik-Kil and Oxman are both stunning – or ask your tour guide for a recommendation.

 The site can be explored comfortably in 2 hours; 3 or 4 to really soak up the atmosphere.